Emblem21-OpenSource/flownote/docs/01-installation.md

 ## Into a NodeJS Project

-FlowNote can be added to any project with this simple command, based upon your package manage:
+FlowNote can be added to any project with this simple command, based upon your package manager:

 ```shell
 npm install flownote --production --save